Written by Team Farallon | November 21, 2018

 More often than not, most parties do not want their matter to end up in court, as it is a costly and timely affair.

 Bearing this in mind, before commencing legal action, it is common for claimants to deliver a letter of demand to the other party, in an attempt to compel them to comply with the claims or face legal proceedings.
-Letters of demand are sent through a qualified civil litigation lawyer.
+Letters of demand are sent through a qualified civil litigation lawyer in Singapore.

-In cases where the letter of demand fails to compel the other party to ascede to the claims, your lawyer will advise on commencing litigation procedures.
+In cases where the letter of demand fails to compel the other party to accede to the claims, your lawyer will advise on commencing litigation procedures.

 Depending on the nature of your case, and the amount you’re claiming in damages, your litigation lawyer will advise you on the most logical course of action.